SungHunYang/MonoCLUE/README.md

     bash train.sh configs/monoclue.yaml > logs/monoclue.log

 ### Test
 The best checkpoint will be evaluated as default.
-You can change it at "tester/checkpoint" in `configs/monoclue.yaml`:
+You must ensure that the checkpoint is located in `/outputs/monoclue/outputs`:

     bash test.sh configs/monoclue.yaml